Back to Home Page

 Turn off CD Auto Play.
 Auto Play requires that the CPU periodically checks whether a CD has been inserted and, if so, automatically runs the program on the disk.
 This takes up valuable CPU processing time which can be better used in the video editing program.

-Enable DMA (Direct memory Access) This will allow hard disks to transfer data using less of the system CPU power, typically about 40%, thus leaving that power or video processing with no adverse effect on hard disk performance.
+Enable DMA (Direct memory Access) This will allow hard disks to transfer data using less of the system CPU power, typically about 40%, thus leaving that power for video processing with no adverse effect on hard disk performance.

 Defrag (de-fragment) the video hard drive regularly (Select Disk Drive > Right Click and select Properties > Tools > defrag) This will ensure contiguous data files on the hard disk and will maximise data access.